 Loreburn works in partnership with other agencies to deal with neighbour nuisance and antisocial behaviour.
 Our partners include environmental services, Police Scotland, social work, and mediation services as well as the Community Safety Team at Dumfries and Galloway Council.
-In some cases, these agencies have more powers to deal with a problem or can act more quickly.
+In some cases, these agencies have more powers to deal with a problem or can act faster than us.